edge-cloud/www.edge-cloud.net/_posts/2014-01-08-openstack-vsphere-nsx-part4.md

   </p>
 </div>

 Complete the OVA import and boot up the VM.
 The startup procedure can take a few minutes, after which you can connect with a Web Browser to the IP address or hostname of the VOVA appliance (See Figure 10).
-Don&#8217;t login yet as we are not done yet.
+Don't login yet as we are not done yet.

 <div id="attachment_874" style="width: 410px" class="wp-caption aligncenter">
   <img src="/content/uploads/2014/01/VOVA10-e1388782013698.png" alt="Figure 10: VMware OpenStack Virtual Appliance (VOVA) login screen" width="400" height="595" class="size-full wp-image-874" />